 Just about all the advice on the first page of google about how to make a paper longer sucks.
 No, really.
 The tricks they suggest suck so bad I can’t believe how bad it sucks.
 Most advice on how to make your essay longer tells you to do gimmicky things that will lose you marks.

 How do I know?
 Because I read it.
-And me (yes, I’m a professor) and all my other professor friends would instantly mark you down for these things.
+And I (yes, I’m a professor) would instantly see through all those things.

 How to Make an Essay Longer